ggunes18/anonymization-on-ml-models/README.md

 You can change the model by commenting out the current model and uncommenting another model.<br>

-References
+References<br>
-Basic Mondrian is cloned from https://github.com/qiyuangong/Basic_Mondrian.
+Basic Mondrian is cloned from https://github.com/qiyuangong/Basic_Mondrian.<br>